yalelibrary/linked-art-mapping/specs/md/concepts/places_with_geographic_coordinates.md

 4. Generate a top-level place resource, identified by an IRI, with the value of the WKT coordinates.

-    1. Use the value of the WKT string as a key for matching and merging Place entities with the same coordinates.
+    1. For matching and merging place entities with coordinates, take the [normalized](../glossary/normalization.md) value extracted from `651a` or `650z` and concatenate it with the WKT string.

+    2. When there is more than one `650z`, apply the steps in [Place hierarchies](../tasks/concepts/hierarchical_places.md#substep_hierarchical_places_matching) to create the matching key.

 5. The `_label` and `Primary Name` of the place entity should be taken from `650z` or `651a`.